 a summer research program, etc.

 If you are looking for summer programs outside of UGA, we recommend starting by googling some things you may be interested in or even specifically looking at schools that you'd like to visit or even attend in the future.
 There are many summer programs nation-wide with varying levels of funding, and new programs appear all the time so doing your own research will be the quickest way to get plugged into something you may enjoy.
-You can also check out the Summer Opportunities section of our Involvement page as well as the NSF's Research Experiences for Undergraduates (REU) page for opportunities.
+You can also check out the Summer Opportunities section of our Involvement page as well as the NSF's Research Experiences for Undergraduates (REU) page and the Summer Undergraduate Reserach Programs at USG Institutions for opportunities.
 Please remember that many of these experiences do have competitive application processes and that deadlines can be very early in the spring or even in the fall.
 If you want to participate in an summer internship, you need to begin looking and compiling your application materials in fall.
 It is not uncommon for these programs to require letters of recommendation, so be sure to think about who you could request a letter from!

 If you are looking for paid experiences, then great places to start are Handshake and UGAJobSearch.
 You can also visit the job search pages for local universities and well as check out job search engines such as Indeed.